I have a number of horn antennas.

 For the 3 larger horn antennas I need to make a coax to WR75 transition.
 The 2 standard 17dBi horns need WR90.
 It should be possible to use the WG transition from some ancient single polarization LNBs I have, or, in the first instance, maybe use the preamplifier in the LNB as a 10GHz preamplifier.
 Still, a modification is needed, and the noise figure is expected to be about 1.5dB.
 Not as good as it could be, but still in the acceptable range.

-It looks like I may have to create a 10GHz antenna "test range" in my garden, so I can check the gain figures.
+It looks like I may have to create a 10GHz antenna "test range" in my garden, so I can check the gain figures (efficiency of the antennas and coax-WG transitions).
 It is a good thing that I now have a set of 17dBi reference horn antennas, so I can get some relatively reliable gain indications.
 I know, a test field is not ideal in a garden, due to reflections etc, but it is better than nothing.
 Yes, coax to WG transitions needed there, too.

 Initially I expect to use a HB100 as the signal generator, and test, if I can find log detector covering 10GHz.
 I am trying to make it simple.
 It may be possible to use an old (low gain) LNB for converting 10GHz and use log detector for a lower frequency.
 More tests to do.